AndyObtiva/glimmer-dsl-web/README.md

 Below, we define an `AddressForm` component that generates an `address_form` keyword, and then we reuse it twice inside an `AddressPage` component displaying a Shipping Address and a Billing Address.

+You can specify CSS styles that apply to all instances of a component by opening a `style {...}` block, which is evaluated against the component class given that it applies to all instances.
+That would automatically generate one `<style>` element for a component inside `<head>` if at least one instance of it exists.
+Every Glimmer web component's markup root element will automatically get a CSS class matching its Ruby class name underscored, which can be used to scope styles for all component instances inside its `style {...}` block.
+For example, `AddressForm` gets the CSS class `address-form` on its top-level `div`.
+You can find out the default CSS class that is attached to every component by calling `ComponentClass.component_element_class`.
+You can get a CSS selector version of it by calling `ComponentClass.component_element_selector`.

 [lib/glimmer-dsl-web/samples/hello/hello_component.rb](/lib/glimmer-dsl-web/samples/hello/hello_component.rb)

 Glimmer HTML DSL Ruby code in the frontend: